ImaHorre/test_database/project_outline_plan.md

 - Build library of plotting approaches over time

 ### OneDrive Access Requirements
-**Must support both:**
+**Local filesystem only:**
-- Local synced OneDrive folders (for lab PC)
+- Scans locally synced OneDrive folders
-- OneDrive Online via Office 365 API (for home PC without local sync)
+- Works on any PC with OneDrive sync enabled
+- No API authentication required

 ### Historical Tracking
 **Status:** To be determined based on use case development